-Registration is coming soon for the 2023 Spring CMR Practicum April 24-28.
+Registration is now open for the 2023 Spring CMR Practicum April 24-28.

 For questions regarding the practicum and other Duke CMR educational offerings, contact Michele Parker (firstname.lastname@example.org, 919-668-1671)